simonmcmanus/speclate/README.md

 Get the cat component and append it to the li for each item in the data array.

-#Clientside Routing:
-Take the /pages/home/home.html and append it to the #container div in the layout.html.

-Get the cat component and append it to the li, changing the innerHTML to helllo kitty.

 #Page with components and array of data